bewchabbacc/docker-environments/sa_site/README.md

 * JWplayer

-To provide all the necessary credentials to Docker, you must run the `make` command in this directory.
+To provide all the necessary credentials to Docker, you must run the `make` command on your local machine from this directory.
 It will prompt for all the API keys and save them to a `.env` file.

-After running the Makefile, it will also generate an SSH key that will be placed inside the Docker container.
+After running the Makefile, it will also generate an SSH key that will be placed inside the Docker container and saved locally in '.ssh'.
+Don't provide any passphrase to your SSH key.

 ### Optional

-You take this SSH key (id_ras.pub) and add it to your GitHub account.
+You can take this new SSH key (id_ras.pub) and add it to your GitHub account.
 (Similar process than adding the SSH key before.
 Follow:
 [https://help.github.com/articles/generating-ssh-keys/#step-3-add-your-ssh-key-to-your-account](https://help.github.com/articles/generating-ssh-keys/#step-3-add-your-ssh-key-to-your-account)